 The Midi Loan provides start-up or expansion funds to small business owners.
 This loan is offered at a minimum of 5% interest rate, and amounts range from $15,000 to $50,000.

 Gap Financing Loan

-This loan covers up to 25% of project costs, or $200,000, in gap financing to eligible small businesses.
+This loan provides up to 25% of project costs for eligible small businesses and can be increased to 50% for minority and woman-owned businesses.
+Maximum loan amount of gap financing is $200,000.
 This loan can be financed up to 10 years at a minimum rate of 5%.